 "Star Sail" appeared on the soundtrack album for the 1993 movie Sliver.

-“The Sun, The Sea” and “Butterfly” feature experimental saxophone and trumpet playing and reversed guitar loops.
-The lyrics of “Butterfly” [e.g., “You could flap your wings a thousand miles away/ You could take the storm away, forever every day”] pertain directly to the so-called Butterfly effect.
-(The song “Catching The Butterfly,” from the band’s 1997 album Urban Hymns, is apparently a continuation of this theme.)
+"The Sun, The Sea" and "Butterfly" feature experimental saxophone and trumpet playing and reversed guitar loops.
+The lyrics of "Butterfly" pertain directly to the so-called Butterfly effect.
+(The song "Catching the Butterfly," from the band's 1997 album Urban Hymns, is apparently a continuation of this theme.)